mediafinger/t8r/README.markdown

 Then create an app (just provide a name and a unique key) and either add locales, phrases and translations by hand - or import them via existing YAML files (one locale at a time).

-I have not tested it yet, but it should run without any issue on a free heroku dyno.
+T8r runs without any issue on a free heroku dyno.

 ## Dependencies